 1. Hiking The Moselsteig Trail

 I love to explore a region by hiking as it’s the perfect way of traveling slow and developing an awareness for a destination, its people and culture.
 Thus walking a part of the Moselsteig Hiking Trail was the ideal way to explore the beautiful Mosel River Valley.
+Hiking is also one if the favorite hobbies of people living in Germany.

 The Moselsteig Hiking Trail network has been inaugurated in 2014 and quickly became an ideal way to explore the beauty of the Mosel Valley river.
 Especially for younger, active travellers and outdoor lovers.
 Indeed the Moselsteig Hiking Trail interconnects the most emblematic sights and landscapes, but also culinary highlights of the Mosel Valley river.